cr3ative/homebridge-apcaccess/README.md

 # Configuration

-The plugin will run with these default values, they can be changed the your `accessories: []` section of homebridge config:
+The plugin will run with these default values, they can be changed in the `accessories: []` section of homebridge config:

 ```
 {